Level 6 degree apprenticeship

 - Develop skills, knowledge and experience in the dynamic social work profession.

 - Prepare for practice with work-based learning and placements in real life settings.

-- Graduate with eligibility to apply to the HCPC to practise as a social worker in the UK.
+- Graduate with eligibility to apply to Social Work England to practise as a social worker in the UK.

 This course is suitable whether you'd like to start a new career or upskill as an existing support worker or care assistant.
 We have an excellent record of social work graduate employment, and as a professionally approved course, employability skills are integrated into the apprenticeship to help you develop your career afterwards.

 This course meets the social worker (integrated degree) apprenticeship standard.
 This standard aligns with the professional recognition of Social Work England for Registered Social Worker.